TSE:HR.UN

 H&R Real Estate Inv Trust is a Canadian stock, trading under the symbol HR.UN.TO (previously HR.UN-T on Stockchase) on the Toronto Stock Exchange (HR.UN-CT).
 It is usually referred to as TSX:HR.UN or HR.UN.TO

-In the last year, 2 stock analysts published opinions about HR.UN.TO (previously HR.UN-T on Stockchase).
-0 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is TOP PICK.
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on HR.UN.TO (previously HR.UN-T on Stockchase).
+0 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is TOP PICK.
 Read the latest stock experts' ratings for H&R Real Estate Inv Trust.

 H&R Real Estate Inv Trust was recommended as a Top Pick by The Panic-Proof Portfolio (Stockchase Research) on 2022-12-13.
 Read the latest stock experts ratings for H&R Real Estate Inv Trust.

-2 stock analysts on Stockchase covered H&R Real Estate Inv Trust in the last year.
-It is a trending stock that is worth watching.
+H&R Real Estate Inv Trust is followed by 408 investors on Stockchase and is a trending stock that is worth watching.

 Classic value stock.
 Just completed a plan for strategic alternatives, which didn't result in a sale of the company as hoped.
 Instead, realistic plan to sell down non-core parts of the business.